Colin Ross (writer)

-Colin Ross (Colin Roß, 4 June 1885 – 29 April 1945) was a renowned and prolific Austrian travel writer and film-maker.
-He was a "household name" during the interwar period.
+Colin Ross (Colin Roß, 4 June 1885 – 29 April 1945) was an Austrian travel writer and film-maker.
+He was a considered a "household name" during the interwar period.
 Between 1910 and 1945, he published 35 books, six films, and around 1,200 articles.

 Early life and education

 Born in Vienna, he served for one year in the Bavarian Field Artillery, after which he studied engineering in Berlin and economics and history in Munich and Heidelberg.
 His name—unusual for an Austrian—is said to result from his British (specifically Scottish) ancestry.